maxzhirnov/blog-x4oluc/content/blog/privacy-first-ppc-building-attribution-systems-that-actually-work-in-2025/index.md

   - admin

 tags:
-  - "privacy-first-attribution"
-  - "performance-marketing"
-  - "digital-attribution"
+  - privacy
-  - "marketing-analytics"
+  - analytics
-  - "ppc-attribution"
+  - performance
 ---

 ## Introduction: The Attribution Crisis is Real—And Getting Worse